 - Students will be able to discuss texts well, demonstrating their understanding and growing each other’s ideas.

-Fourth Graders have a firm commitment to the value of reading aloud to students.
+Fourth grade teachers have a firm commitment to the value of reading aloud to students.
 Our goal is to use novels, above grade level, to “broaden the scope” of understanding.
 Reading aloud helps students build background knowledge, increase vocabulary, make more meaningful connections to thoughts and ideas as well as associate reading with pleasure (Bank Street College of Education).
-“Research indicates that motivation, interest, and engagement are often advanced when teachers read aloud to students (Albright and Ariail).
+“Research indicates that motivation, interest, and engagement are often advanced when teachers read aloud to students (Albright and Ariail)."
 Not only does reading aloud have benefits educationally, but also emotionally.
 Through a character’s fictional or real-life experiences, students learn strategies for dealing with social situations and conflicts; this can only increase their self-confidence.
-“Research indicates that motivation, interest, and engagement are often advanced when teachers read aloud to students (Albright and Ariail).”
 Most importantly, reading aloud gives students fond memories of their experiences, and creates a greater love for the written word.

 Art and Literacy

 Art engages children’s senses in open-ended play and develops cognitive, social-emotional and multi-sensory skills.
 Meaningful art experiences provide children with authentic self-expression- the freedom of choice, thought, and feeling.
 Brain researchers tell us that children retain much better when hands-on activities go along with the learning.
 Art provides pre-writing experiences when the children can touch, talk, and move.
 Using art to teach comprehension strategies allows children to use multiple modalities to learn and most importantly, apply these strategies in a text-free environment before applying the strategies to text.
 Art teaches these literacy concepts: self-expression (great for planning in writing), narrative story development, spatial relations, visual literacy, and strong book knowledge with true appreciation.
-It seems like a “no brainer” to use art to teach literacy strategies.
+Teachers find it important to use art to enhance literacy strategies.

 Grammar and sentence development are a part of the writing process.
-Students will have direct teaching, in this area, using The Write Source program.
-It is expected that these skills will be developed and used within a piece of writing.
+Students will have direct teaching in this area using The Write Source program.
+These skills will be developed and used within a piece of writing.

 Students begin to develop a growing understanding of writing and the writing process.
 Using works of art, and art activities, students learn how art and writing are firmly linked.
 With this knowledge, students gain a deeper understanding of process writing and the importance of each step in the process.